heiniglab/scPower-Cell-Atlas/Data-Descriptor/Cell-Level/scPower-wrapper/results/README.md

 </details>

 <details>
-  <summary>Prostate</summary>

-  - **Collection Name**: Urethral luminal epithelia are castration-insensitive cells of the proximal prostate
+  <summary>Urethral luminal epithelia are castration-insensitive cells of the proximal prostate</summary>

   - **Dataset Name**: Urethral luminal epithelia are castration-insensitive cells of the proximal prostate - All Mouse Cells
   - **Tissue**: Prostate gland, Urethra
   - **Disease**: Normal